harrykhlo/comettest/README.md

 The transpiled JavaScript codes are executed in a browser when the index.html is loaded in the browser.
 The topics below are given in the following sections:

-- Required Installations and
+- Required Installations;
-- Transpile TypeScript into JavaScript
+- Transpile TypeScript into JavaScript;
-- Web Browser Used
+- Web Browser Used; and
+- Notes

 # Required Installations